centrahq/api-documentation/pages/01.overview/02.centra-overview/docs.md

 ### Warehouse

 A Warehouse in Centra is where stock is stored.
 Warehouse is defined by its name and priority.
 Each Warehouse can belong to one or more Allocation Rules.
-When stock is added, either by importing a CSV or via stock editor, it always needs to be added to one of the Warehouses.
-There are no storage locations in Centra.
+When stock is added, either via API, by importing a CSV or via stock editor, it always needs to be added to one of the Warehouses.

 ### Allocation Rule